ktojala/zzz/User_guideline.md

 Now you have two options.
 You can play as a bot, as you will do with the Tiralabra chess bot app, or you can play as yourself.
 You cannot do the two with the same registered account.

 4. You may first want to try Lichess chess as yourself.
-(If you just want to get your chess bot playing, go directly to step 5.)
+(If you want to get your chess bot playing, go directly to step 5.)

 You can, for example, select all but the last options at https://lichess.org/account/oauth/token/create.